-Douglas Miller is a versatile flutist who is active within various symphony orchestras, chamber music series, mega-musicals and records for film and television.
-He has performed with the Toronto Symphony, Hamilton Philharmonic, Kitchener Waterloo Orchestra, and is current principal flute of the Niagara Symphony.
-As theatre musician, he has recently completed 15 months in the Toronto production of The Sound of Music and has played in many Toronto productions such as Phantom of the Opera, and Les Miserables.
-In The Lion King, and The Lord of the Rings, he played a collection of ethnic bamboo flutes, several of which he built himself. .
-In 2005 he toured North America with Hal Princes' production of EVITA, celebrating the show's 25th anniversary.
-He has been a member of the Shaw Festival Orchestra in various productions since 1991 and returns for their 2011 production of My Fair Lady.
+Douglas Miller is a versatile soloist who is active within various symphony orchestras, chamber music series, mega-musicals, film and television recordings.
+He has performed with the Toronto Symphony, Hamilton Philharmonic, and Kitchener Waterloo Orchestra.
+He is current principal flute of the Niagara Symphony and a former Instructor at Brock University.
+As theatre musician, he is a regular member of the pit orchestras in Toronto productions such as The Sound of Music, Phantom of the Opera, The Wizard of OZ, and Les Miserables.
+In The Lion King, and The Lord of the Rings, he played a collection of ethnic bamboo flutes, several of which he built himself.
+In 2004-2006 he toured North America with Hal Princes' production of EVITA, celebrating the show's 25th anniversary.
+He has been a member of the Shaw Festival Orchestra in various productions since 1991 and performs regularly at the Stratford Festival.
+One of his many online videos with guitarist Timothy Phelan was used for a seminar in the music curriculum at Brock University in 2021.
+He has performed with Diana Krall and has made videos with Idina Menzel, Jonathan Antoine, and Chantal Kreviazuk.
 He is heard on the soundtracks of many films and TV series such as CBC's Road to Avonlea and David Suzuki's Nature of Things.
 Mr. Miller's diverse education includes a Master of Music in flute from University of Toronto, a Bachelor of Music and Licentiate with Distinction in saxophone from McGill University, where he completed a year of graduate studies in recording engineering.
 A graduate of the Royal Conservatory's Orchestral Training Program, he also spent a year of Advanced Studies in Music at the Banff Centre followed by private studies in Vienna.
 He is a founding member of The Gallery Players of Niagara and has produced three CDs with his trio Glissandi.
-He has recently premiered and co-produced his own orchestral show, “Flutes en Route! a showcase of ethnic flutes from around the world.
+He regularly performs his multimedia show, 'Flutes en Route!' a showcase of ethnic flutes from around the world.
 He makes his home in Niagara-on-the-Lake.